DirectoryTree/LdapRecord-Docs/core/v2/authentication.md

 - Providing a `username` and `password` to our connection
 - Anonymously bind to our connection, by not providing a `username` and `password` (if enabled in your directory)

-> Since we will be searching our directory, we must provide a `base_dn`, so LdapRecord knows where to begin searching for records.
+> Since we will be searching our directory, we must provide a `base_dn`, so LdapRecord knows where to begin searching for objects.

 ```php
 // Connecting with an an account...